 2 Amabile, T. (1996).
 Creativity in context: Update to “The Social Psychology of Creativity.”
 Boulder, CO: Westview Press.

 These are stories from our programs.
 This is our ways to document, observe, and understand the children’s creative expressions and exploration.
-To read more about our stories from the field go to our Blog page.
+To read more about our stories from the field go to our Stories page.

 Since James joined Million Little two months ago, he has consistently inspired us with his strength, compassion, and determination.